CrossCraft/CrossCraft-SurvivalTest/README.md

 ---

-CrossCraft-SurvivalTest is a project that aims to implement Minecraft Java Edition: Classic Survival Test without looking at any of the source code of the original application and without using the original copyrighted assets.
-All knowledge is figured out with an understanding of in-game mechanics and is approximated to be as close as possible to the original.
-This is an implementation of Survival Test, not a clone.
+CrossCraft-SurvivalTest is a project that aims to implement Minecraft Java Edition: Classic Survival Test.
+It is not a clone.
+CrossCraft does not use any of the source code of the original game, nor do the developers have any knowledge of the source code.
+CrossCraft does not use the original copyrighted assets.
+All knowledge is figured out with documentation and observation of in-game mechanics.

 Textures are a combination of handmade and adaptations from [Unity Pack](https://www.curseforge.com/minecraft/texture-packs/unity) under CC0